Think-Solar/docs/docs/features/pipelines/projects-pipeline.md

     - A new build
  - Red
     - Is in the [Post installation](#post-installation) stage
-    - Checkbox for **"I confirm that there are no remaining installation issues"** is checked.
+    - Checkbox for **"I confirm that there are no remaining installation issues"** is checked

 ### Overview